We spend all day talking about sustainable fashion around here, but we have never really tackled eco-friendly fashion. How dare we.

 In the age of fast fashion, quality is so overlooked.

-I hear: “I’ll spend 5$, wear the blouse for two months, and when it tears apart, I’ll spend other 5$ and like that indefinitely for the rest of my life because I love perpetuating an unhealthy consumerism model based on the overexploitation of resources and fellow humans 🙂 .”
+I hear: “I’ll spend 5$, wear the blouse for two months, and when it falls apart, I’ll spend other 5$ and do this in loop for the rest of my life because I love perpetuating an unhealthy consumerism model based on the overexploitation of resources and fellow humans 🙂 .”

 This is how fast fashion thrives.
-They need you to need stuff.
-So quality is not their concern.
-Their goal is to create this dependency cycle.
+They need you to need stuff and become dependent on them.

 And don’t get me wrong.
 Having an eco-friendly closet is not just about consuming less, or about not consuming anything ever again.
 It’s about being selective and conscious of what you buy.
 And also being aware of what you already own.